USEPA/useeior/format_specs/ModelCustomization.md

 # Waste Input Output File Specification
 Model hybridization which appends physical waste flows and waste treatment processes via [Model Type: WIO](ModelSpecification.md#model-types).
-This hybridization approach requires one .yml input file with one or more csv files that specify the production and consumption of waste by economic sectors.
+This hybridization approach requires one .yml input file with one or more csv files that label specific sectors as: Waste Treatment Industries and Waste Treatment Commodities (economic sectors); as well as Waste Generation by Mass and Waste Generation by Treatment (physical sectors).
 Additional examples of mixed unit models can be found in the [Hybrid Input-Output (HIO) data repository](https://github.com/USEPA/HIO/tree/main/useeior).

 ## Waste Sectors Format